 The Company measured and recognized compensation awards for all stock option grants made to employees and directors, based on their fair value in accordance with ASC 718, "Compensation - Stock Compensation" ("ASC 718"), which establishes standards for the accounting for transactions in which an entity exchanges its equity instruments for goods or services.
 A key provision of this statement is to measure the cost of employee services received in exchange for an award of equity instruments (including stock options) based on the grant-date fair value of the award.
 The cost will be recognized over the service period during which an employee is required to provide service in exchange for the award (i.e., the requisite service period or vesting period).
 The Company accounts for equity instruments issued to non-employees in accordance with the provisions of ASC 718 and ASC 505-50, "Equity-Based Payment to Non-Employees".
-All transactions with non-employees in which goods or services are the consideration received for the issuance of equity instruments are accounted for based on the fair value of the consideration received or the fair value of the equity instrument issued, whichever is more appropriately measurable.
+All transactions with non-employees in which goods or services are the consideration received for the issuance of equity instruments are accounted for based on the fair value of the equity instruments are appropriately measurable.